FlorentPoinsaut/dpkg-find-duplicate/README.md

 ## Overview

-This script is a way to detect duplicate package on Debian family OSes.
+This script is a way to detect duplicate packages with the same description on Debian family OSes.

 ## Setup